TIY-DC-FEE-May-2015/policies/prework.md

 * [Medium](http://medium.com) - You'll be writing blog posts during the course, for the purposes of both reflection and building your personal brand.
 Medium's interface is great.
 * [Codecademy](http://codecademy.com) - An awesome *free* online code course.

-For GitHub at least, *please* to set your real name and make your icon a picture of yourself.
+For GitHub at least, *please* set your real name and also make your icon a picture of yourself.
 (I'm awful at remembering names and this will help.)
 E-mail me your GitHub username so I can add you to the organization in advance of the class.

 ### Computer Setup